Join a community of lifelong learners

-More than 15,000 adult learners from across the globe are enrolled on part-time courses with the Department annually, with students ranging in age from 18 into their 90s.
+More than 15,000 adult learners from across the globe are enrolled on part-time continuing education programmes with the Department annually, with students ranging in age from 18 into their 90s.

-- Looking to progress in your career or retrain?
-Our professional development programmes are geared for working professionals in many fields, including the health sciences, technology, business, environment and sustainability.
+- Professional development programmes (CPD) include short courses and Oxford qualifications and are geared for working professionals in many fields, including the health and medical sciences, technology, business, environment and sustainability.

 Advice for those who are returning to study can be found on our study skills webpage.

-Information for prospective and current students on facilities, support, funding, assessments and student representation can all be found on our website using the following link.
+Information for prospective and current students on facilities, support, funding, assessments and student representation can all be found on our studying with us webpages.